sumpygump/djangae/docs/index.md

 * Test utilities for writing tests that leverage the Google Cloud Platform (e.g. task queue processing)
 * Apps for cross-request locking and efficient pagination on the Google Cloud Datastore

-## Supported Django Versions
+## Supported Python & Django Versions

-Djangae currently supports Django 3.2.
+Djangae currently supports Django 2.2, 3.2 and 4.1, using Python 3.8, 3.9 or 3.10.

 Support for Django 1.11 / Python 2.7 lives in the `1.x` branch.